event4u-app/data-helpers/starlight/src/content/docs/simple-dto/introduction.md

 ---
 title: Introduction to SimpleDto
-description: Powerful, framework-agnostic Data Transfer Objects for PHP 8.2+
+description: Framework-agnostic DTOs with deep framework integration – get the power without the lock-in
 ---

-SimpleDto is a powerful, framework-agnostic Data Transfer Object (Dto) library for PHP 8.2+ that makes working with structured data simple, type-safe and performant.
+SimpleDto is a powerful, **framework-agnostic** Data Transfer Object (Dto) library for PHP 8.2+ that makes working with structured data simple, type-safe and performant.
+Works standalone in **Pure PHP** or with **deep integration** for Laravel and Symfony – without framework lock-in.

 ## What is a Dto?